Apoorva-Bhat23/Multi-platform-News-Analytics/README.md

 # Multi-Platform News Analytics

-A full-stack URL shortener and analytics dashboard built for tracking news article performance across multiple social media platforms.
-Ideal for publishers and admins to generate, manage, and monitor short links tailored to Facebook, Twitter, Telegram, and WhatsApp.
+A full-stack Multi-platform News Analytics dashboard built for tracking news article performance across multiple social media platforms.
+Ideal for publishers and admins to generate, manage, and monitor short links, along with timestamp and stats tailored to Facebook, Twitter, Telegram, and WhatsApp.

 ---